 Apparently, it is all in the flick of the wrist at the end.
 The whole group had a turn and we all had a great time watching Sharon attempt to do it.
 She admitted to us all that it was something she was not great at but with the girl cheering her on she did a pretty good job!

 A food tour Barcelona teaches you about Catalan specialities

-Now onto the real highlight of the tour Pasteria Hofmann.
+Now onto the real highlight of this Barcelona Food Tour, Pasteria Hofmann.
 The store was beautiful and bright on the inside and had so many tiny, delicate desserts in cases all over the store.
 Some were traditional, some were bright and some I could just look at and wonder how anyone could eat something so perfect looking.
 The tastes coming out of this place were amazing, so amazing that everyone on the tour went back in and purchased more croissants with their own money.